dhdb19/m3400_elites/paper/3_theory.typ

     )<3_rail_second>],
 )

-Now, for a second scenario: the national audit authority releases a report, forecasting that on on pensions will increase by 100% in 5 years time, if current payment levels are maintained and no action is taken.
+Now, for a second scenario: the national audit authority releases a report, forecasting that spending on pensions will increase by 100% in 5 years time, if current payment levels are maintained and no action is taken.
-Uncertainty rises from the fact that the audit authority's report is a forecast.
+Uncertainty arises from the fact that the audit authority's report is a forecast.
 Their projections could, therefore, be accurate ($s_1$), significantly overestimated ($s_2$), e.g. due to exogenous shocks, higher than anticipated immigration, a pandemic, etc., or significantly underestimated ($s_3$), e.g. due to overly optimistic assumptions in the aforementioned categories.
 A legislator may put chances at $(50%, 30%, 30%)$, in order.
-Assuming government revenue stays constant for 5 years (inflation adjusted) and a balanced budget, in the face of the report politicians may find themselves choosing among these acts (for simplicity sake, again only 2 acts are presented):
+Assuming government revenue stays constant for 5 years (inflation adjusted) and a balanced budget, in the face of the report politicians may find themselves choosing among these acts (for simplicity sake, only 2 acts are presented):
 Maintain current payment levels and cut other programs $(a_s)$, or reduce payment levels $(a_c)$ In this simple case, the payoff matrix is the same as Fo this decision scenario, assume further that the three relevant economic classes are retirees, those at or around retirement age, who have not yet retired, and the young, far away from retirement.